-Ridewise of Raritan Valley Program Report FY 2018
+Ridewise of Raritan Valley Program Report FY 2019

-Description: Provide information, services and assistance that increase traveler access to alternate modes of travel and which help traditionally underserved populations access jobs, training, healthcare and transit services.
-All activities will include public outreach and education, inter-agency coordination and performance measures where appropriate.
+Description: Provide information, services and assistance to increase traveler access to alternate modes of travel other than single occupant vehicles and which help traditionally underserved populations access jobs, training, healthcare and transit services.
+All activities will include public outreach and education, inter-agency coordination and qualitative and quantitative performance measures.